-A turbid, dark green coloured effluent was being discharged to the stream at an estimated rate of about 2 litres/sec at the time of this survey about two hours before high tide when sea conditions were relatively calm and clean, uncoloured in appearance.
-Two significant stream freshes had been recorded over the three weeks prior to the survey but none over the previous ten days.
+A relatively clear, pale green coloured effluent was being discharged to the stream at an estimated rate of about 15 L/s at the time of this survey about high tide when sea conditions were moderately rough and clean, turquoise-green in appearance.
+Four significant stream freshes had been recorded over the three weeks prior to the survey and one over the previous week.
 The results are presented in Table 10.